Registration for Fall 2015

 - Massachusetts Motor Vehicle Law

 Make sure you have complied with the following University requirements.
-Failure to do so will result in being blocked from registration for Spring 2015.
+Failure to do so will result in being blocked from registration for Fall 2015.

 All Undergraduates must go to the forms page and download the Advisor Assessment Form.